wp-plugins/robo-gallery/README.txt

 = How to make gallery with no space between thumbnails of the gallery? =

-If you wish to make section with gallery without spacing between thumbnails you need just set hosrizontal and vertical spacing to 0 in gallery thumbnails view options
+If you wish to make section with gallery without spacing between thumbnails you need just set horizontal and vertical spacing to 0 in gallery thumbnails view options

 = How to change width of the gallery thumbnails border? =